bobbimanners/Applecorn/README.md

   Forth ROM uses this system call for loading and saving screens of code.
 - Many `OSBYTE` and `OSWORD` calls are implemented.
-- The VDU driver is has most of the important functions for working in text modes.
-Since the Apple II can not display colour text, VDU codes related to colour are not implemented.
-The VDU driver is sufficient to run full screen editors such as the ISO Pascal editor and the View word processor.
+- The VDU driver is fairly complete, although some functions have not yet been implemented.
+It is sufficient to run full screen editors such as the ISO Pascal editor and the View word processor.
-- Special BBC Micro functions which have no counterpart on the Apple II, such as the A/D interface, are currently not supported.
+- Special BBC Micro functions which have no counterpart on the Apple II, such as the A/D interface, are not supported.